HARPLab/chef-bot-sim/README.md

 2. Open VREP from terminal by navigating to the installed folder and running the command `./vrep.sh`

-3. Create a new scene

-4. Add a small cuboid to the scene by right clicking anywhere in the scene and then add -> primitive shape -> cuboid.
-Create the cuboid with the default settings

-5. Right click on the cuboid on the scene and add a threaded child script by add -> associated child script -> threaded

-6. Open the created script by double clicking the small page icon next to the cuboid in the scene hierachy

-7. Add the line `simRemoteApi.start(19999)` inside the function sysCall_threadmain
+3. Open the scene remote Api.ttt from the folder scenes in the git and start the simulation

-8. The client side is now setup
+4. The scene is now setup

 ## Setting up Python Environment: